nkil1/cse15l-lab-reports/Week-1-Lab-Report_1.md

 Finally, copy the file to your remote server using ``scp WhereAmI.java cs15lfa22zz@ieng6.ucsd.edu:~/``;

 ![javacoutput](./javacoutput.png)
-<figcaption> What the WhereAmI program should output to terminal</figcaption>
+ What the WhereAmI program should output to terminal</
 <br/>

 ![scp](./scp.png)
-<figcaption> Copying to remote server...</figcaption>
+ Copying to remote server...</

 ![serveroutput](./serveroutput.png)
-<figcaption> Compiling and running WhereAmI on the server </figcaption>
+ Compiling and running WhereAmI on the server </
 <br />
 <br />